Ghostbusters: Afterlife poster

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Phoebe is an isolated, brilliant young girl who doesn't fit in at school.
 She's being evicted with her family, showing a life of instability and disconnection..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Phoebe discovers the secret underground lab and realizes her grandfather was Egon Spengler, one of the original Ghostbusters.
 The family legacy she never knew about suddenly becomes real and urgent..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The kids discover the temple in the mine and realize Gozer is returning.
+Structural examination shows that this crucial beat The kids discover the temple in the mine and realize Gozer is returning.
 The stakes become apocalyptic - this isn't just fun ghost hunting, it's a world-ending threat.
 They're arrested and dismissed as vandals., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Callie and Gary are possessed and taken to the temple.
 The family is broken, the equipment is gone, and the kids are powerless to stop Gozer's return.
 All seems lost without the original Ghostbusters., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.